jordwalke/PackageJsonForCompilers/README.md

 `my_package__install` (`ocamlfind install -destdir $my_package__install
 $my_package__name META`).

-#### `findlib`/`ocamlfind`.
+#### More details about `ocamlfind`.

-`findlib`/`ocamlfind` are existing technologies that at first seems totally redundant with `package.json` but serve a different purpose. `findlib` lets you declare `libraries` and group them into `findlib packages` (which are different than `npm` packages).
+`ocamlfind` is an existing technology that at first seems totally redundant with `package.json` but serves a different purpose. `ocamlfind` lets you declare `ocamlfind libraries` and group them into `ocamlfind packages`.
+Whereas `package.json` packages group together source code resources under a logical name, `ocamlfind` groups together compiled artifacts for those resources into a logical name (the `ocamlfind` package).
+Usually for every `package.json` package, you'd have one `ocamlfind` library (which may also contain "sub-libraries", but you can ignore that for now).

-In short, these `findlib` packages tracks which flags must be passed to a compiler, and a linker, in a way that makes it much easier on your build scripts.
-It allows you to basically "name" a set of build artifacts into "libraries" and then group those into "packages" (again, different concept than `npm` pacakge), and then allow other `npm` pacakges to refer to that `findlib` package by name.
+In addition to grouping together the artifacts under a logical name, these `ocamlfind` packages track which flags must be passed to the final linking stage of the compiler, in a way that makes it much easier on everyone's build scripts.
+The end result is that if your `package.json` package can generate an `ocamlfind` library, then other `package.json` projects can easily compile against it.
+Otherwise, when other packages depend on your package, they'd be scratching their heads wondering where your build artifacts are located, and what flags they need to pass to the compiler when compiling against them.
+I mean, you can take that approach if you really want to, but why not just make an `ocamlfind` package instead?
-Instead of having to pass all the flags to a compiler/linker for every artifact, `findlib`/`ocamlfind` allow you to just pass `-pkg myPackageName`.
+Specifically, when another package depends on my `package.json` package named `myPackageName`, and when my `package.json` package generates an `ocamlfind` package called `myPackageNameOcamlFind`, then `findlib`/`ocamlfind` allows the package that depends on my package to just pass `-pkg myPackageNameOcamlFind`.

 The file that records which artifacts are grouped into `myPackageName`, is the `META` file.
+By generating the `META` file, you've just created a valid `ocamlfind` package.
+Now, `pjc` makes it so you will automatically see all those `META` files for your dependencies.
-Each `npm` package is expected to generate their own `findlib` library *if it even wants to*.
-We'll supply an environment variable that helps build scripts for each `npm` package know where to install their `findlib` "package".
+`pjc` supplies an environment variable that helps build scripts for each `package.json` package know where to install their `findlib` "package" into, and also populates another environment variable that helps your `package.json` build script *see* all your package's `ocamlfind` dependencies.

-It's super annoying to write the `META` file, so if you're making a new build system that works well with `PackageJsonForCompilers`, you should just have your build system just generate it and put it into the `my_package__install` directory which will be initialized by `PackageJsonForCompilers`.
+It's super annoying to write the `META` file, so if you're making a new build system that works well with `PackageJsonForCompilers`, you should just have your build system just generate it.
+More details on that later.

-Why do we need convenient hooks for adding a bunch of artifacts to compilers/linkers?
-Because every `npm` pacakge uses its own build system, and this is a way to allow all `npm` packages that use the same compiler to share a convention for interop regardless of their build system.
+Why do we need this?
+Again, the answer is because it's too difficult for packages to promise to put their artifacts into predictable locations, so we suggest that they generate `ocamlfind` packages which say *exactly* where those artifacts are.

+#### More details about `pkg-config`.

+`pkg-config` is like `ocamlfind`, but for C programs.

 ## Details